ferdinand-beyer/refx/README.md

   extra `dyn-v` argument.
 See the next point for a superior alternative.
 * query vectors can contain signals returned by `sub` for dynamic subscriptions
+* subscriptions support other signals than `app-db` as input.
+Anything that satisfies the `ISignal` protocol, which includes atoms.

 ## Examples